News/Events

 Creative Interventions addresses the interconnected work of artists, designers, activists, and knowledge workers—and the intrinsic and transformative capacity of that work to cultivate a just society.

-We invite members of the UCSC community to attend these talks virtually.
-Please RSVP using the link(s) below and the Zoom information will be sent to you at least one business day prior to the event.
+We invite members of the UCSC community to attend these talks.
+Please RSVP using the link(s) below.

 11:40a – 1:15p